fhcwcsy/anki-autolookup/README.md

 their times of being used.
 Hence, the difficulties of a word is defined by the frequency of being used.
 If a word is more oftenly used, it is considered to be less difficult, and vice versa.
-If a word is not in the list, it is considered to be too difficult ore rarely used for a foreign English learner to learn.
+If a word is not in the list, it is considered to be too difficult or rarely used for a foreign English learner to learn.
 The frequency used in this program is normalized by dividing the actual count of usage by the number of times used of the most frequently used word (so the frequency is between 0 and 1).
 This program reads the text paste in the textbox,